chanRoot/benthos/website/docs/components/inputs/aws_s3.md

 ### `delete_objects`

-Whether to delete downloaded objects from the bucket.
+Whether to delete downloaded objects from the bucket once they are processed.

 Type: `bool`
 Default: `false`

+### `codec`

+The way in which objects are consumed, codecs are useful for specifying how large files might be processed in small chunks rather than loading it all in memory.

+Type: `string`
+Default: `"all-bytes"`
+Options: `all-bytes`, `lines`, `tar`, `tar-gzip`.

 ### `sqs`